BaoBao0926/BaoBao0926.github.io/README.md

 **The projects I have done as follows:**

 - This [repository](https://github.com/BaoBao0926/Paper_reproducing) record the code I have reproduced and some thoughts.
-- This [repository](https://github.com/BaoBao0926/Paper_reading) recorde some thoughts and insight about the papers that I read and I want to write something but do not reproduced the code.
+- This [repository](https://github.com/BaoBao0926/Paper_reading) recorde some thoughts and insight about the papers that I read and some ideas I have thought.

    [![ReadMe Card](https://github-readme-stats.vercel.app/api/pin/?username=BaoBao0926&repo=AlexCapsNet)](https://github.com/BaoBao0926/AlexCapsNet)